My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 She didn’t just buy a similar dress.
 She used her own money to “buy out” my dress, telling the designer I had changed my mind.
 She stole my identity to steal my clothes.

 PANIC.
 My chest felt crushed.
 I couldn’t swallow.
 My hands were shaking so badly I had to hide them in the folds of my mother’s old skirt.
-Heat rushed to my face—a searing SHAME that made my skin itch.
+Heat rushed to my face—a burning SHAME that made my skin itch.

 I looked at the investors, then at the man who was just smiling at his mother.
 I felt like I was drowning in the middle of a crowded room.